 A materiality assessment is a process aimed at identifying the ESG factors that are most relevant – material – to a company and its stakeholders.
 Out of hundreds of ESG factors the assessment narrows down and puts focus on those most important to both internal and external stakeholders.
-These most important factors are plotted in a materiality matrix which can be used to inform risk management priorities, resource allocation and business strategies.
+These most important factors are plotted in a materiality matrix that can be used to inform risk management priorities, resource allocation and business strategies.

 Q2: How long does a materiality assessment take?

 It takes around 3 months to develop a materiality matrix.
-Following this, Third Economy supports clients by integrating the results of the materiality assessment into a strategic roadmap which helps prioritize efforts and allocate resources, as the company advances ESG capabilities and disclosures.
+Following this, Third Economy supports clients by integrating the results of the materiality assessment into a strategic roadmap that helps prioritize efforts and allocate resources, as the company advances ESG capabilities and disclosures.

 Q3: How do you conduct a materiality assessment?

-The methodology of Third Economy helps a client identify what ESG factors are most relevant to the company’s long-term financial sustainability.
+The methodology of Third Economy helps a client identify which ESG factors are most relevant to the company’s long-term financial sustainability.
 In collaboration with each client, our analytical framework is used to narrow down hundreds of ESG factors to the 20-25 factors most relevant based on their particular business model and their industry.
 Through our in-house methodology, the importance of each ESG factor to both external and internal stakeholders is assessed incorporating:

 - Leading frameworks and standards

 The assessment provides insights about potential misalignments between internal and external priorities and demonstrates the company’s commitment to incorporate stakeholder input into its decision making process.
 The results are plotted in a matrix showing the importance of each ESG factor (see image below).
 The matrix can be used to inform risk management priorities, resource allocation and business strategies.
 Third Economy helps clients leverage the results of the materiality assessment into a strategic roadmap for advancing the company’s ESG capabilities and disclosures.